message/iata/JO.md

 2. Until 15 June 2021, passengers who in the past 45 days have been in India are not allowed to enter.
 - This does not apply to nationals of Jordan and their spouses and children.
 3. Passengers are not allowed to transit through Jordan for more than 10 hours.
-4. Passengers must have health insurance valid for the whole period of intended stay.
+4. Passengers must have health insurance valid for the period of intended stay.
 This does not apply to:
 - nationals of Jordan;
 - passengers younger than 5 years;